Available in paper or as ebooks from all booksellers, in store and online

 Fast and funny, incisive and heartfelt, Good People plumbs the American appetite to sum up an era of greed and surreal ambition.

-STEVEN KEY MEYERS was born on a farm near Grand Junction, Colorado, raised in various Midwestern and Eastern locales, and now lives in rural Indiana amidst a wealth of cats and dogs.
+STEVEN KEY MEYERS was born on a farm near Grand Junction, Colorado, raised in various Midwestern and Eastern locales, and now lives in darkest Indiana.
 He earned degrees in English literature at The City College of New York and at Columbia University.

-Meyers began his working career at the age of 17 as underbutler at Caramoor, the great estate in New York's Westchester County.
+Meyers began his working career at the age of 17 as underbutler at Caramoor, the great estate in Westchester County, New York.
 Later he prospected in Alaska (assisting in a major zinc discovery), taught college, promoted a New York nightclub, proofread at Time Magazine, sold cars, picked apples, worked as a library researcher and corporate executive.

-His new novels The Wedding on Big Bone Hill and My Mad Russian will be published later this year.
+His new novel My Mad Russian will be published this fall.